damameet14/mcp-webresearch/readme.md

 * 🐳 One-command Docker setup (runs MCP + SearxNG together)
 * 🧩 Supports JSON search results for easy AI processing

+## Newly added features

+* Now you can save the screenshots in your permanent memory.
+Just tell your AI to save the screen shot permanently.
+* You can ask the AI to list the screenshots.
+This will give you the path at which the screenshots are saved.
+* More features are incoming...

 ---

 ## 🧰 Prerequisites